#445 - Colin, Carras and A Big Frozen Bag of Mince

 Next up.

+This is a waste of my time.
 So Ellis, imagine you're looking for shipping details of your socks.

-You're into the FAQ.
+Yeah.
+You're going to the FAQ.

-I'm wearing these socks to a wedding.
+Yeah, yeah, yeah.
+I'm wearing your socks to a wedding.

 Tell me in time.

 That's why time was invented.
+Automatic user there.

-Caffeinated seagulls.
+Caffeinated Seagulls.

 Our info is like a treasure map, mostly spot on, but hey, sometimes you might end up elsewhere unexpected.
+If you catch any oopsies

 or have questions, drop us a message.